avo-hq/stimulus-confetti/readme.md

 ## Animation types

 There are three types of animation.
+Note: actions should match animation values.

 1. **Basic** which shoots of confetti under your mouse